Skip to main content

 CEEDAR - Disciplinary Literacy Course Enhancement Module

-IES Practice Guide - Improving Adolescent Literacy: Effective Classroom and Intervention Practices
+• Improving Adolescent Literacy: Effective Classroom and Intervention Practices - Released August 2008

-NCTE Students’ Right to Read – Plethora of resources for engaging students’ in literature.
+National Council of Teachers of English (NCTE) Students’ Right to Read – A Plethora of resources for engaging students in literature.

 ReadWriteThink – Powered by NCTE.
 ReadWriteThink is a teaching and learning community for English Language Arts teachers from K-12th grade with resources providing free access to the highest quality standards-based practices, lesson plans, videos, activities, and apps.